In this chapter you will learn a few ways to give a drawn human figure more 3D-volume.

 Exercise 3:

-Make / trace a copy of your original from exercise 2 if you wan’t to save it.
-Add in your copy the shadows with sidelight from the right.
-For the direction of the hatches (shadow lines) follow the curves of the lines that were already there.
-On the light side, make the lines lighter/blurred with an eraser.
-With a bit of cast shadow the figure seems to touch the ground.
+Trace your copied example so that you can save the original (for tracing see Handy drawing tips part 1, chapter 5, level 1).
+Draw the shadows in your copy.
+For the direction of the hatching (shadow lines) follow the curves of the lines that were already there.
+In this way, the hatching also contributes to the 3D effect.
+On the light side, make the lines a little lighter with an eraser.
+Finally, a little drop shadow ensures that the figure appears to touch the ground.

 Exercise 4: